Azure/missionlz-edge/docs/Usage_Guide.md

 The deployment code has a parameter called `deployLinux` that when set to `true`, deploys a Ubuntu 18.04 management VM alongside the Windows 2019 management VM.
 The Ubuntu VM is not deployed with a Public IP and will need to be accessed via the Windows 2019 maangement VM.

->**Note**: When a linux VM is deployed as part the initial MLZ-Edge deployment, the credentials (admin username/password) are the same for both the Windows and Linux VMs.
+>**NOTE**: When a linux VM is deployed as part the initial MLZ-Edge deployment, the credentials (admin username/password) are the same for both the Windows and Linux VMs.
 Should the Linux VM be deployed after the initial deployment, the deployer has the option to use the password as before or to use a different password.

 ## **Deployment Examples**

 Use `az deployment sub` to deploy MLZ to the subscription set as **isDefault** for the logged on account (run `az deployment sub create --help` for additional information).

->**Note**: When deploying from a container that does not have access to the Internet, replace the `mlz-ash.bicep` template file in the deployment command with the `mlz-ash.json` file.
+>**NOTE**: When deploying from a container that does not have access to the Internet, replace the `mlz-ash.bicep` template file in the deployment command with the `mlz-ash.json` file.
 >
->**Note**: To deploy Mission LZ with all of the parameter defaults, provide values for the `--name` and `--location` parameters (by default, location will be "local" unless that stamp has a custom domain name) and specify the `./mlz-ash.bicep` template file.
+>**NOTE**: To deploy Mission LZ with all of the parameter defaults, provide values for the `--name` and `--location` parameters (by default, location will be "local" unless that stamp has a custom domain name) and specify the `./mlz-ash.bicep` template file.

 To deploy an instance of MLZ with customized parameters, utilize the `--parameters` parameter and specify the parameter/value paris to be overriden.